Norway: Transport

-Of the 98 airports in Norway, 52 are public, and 46 are operated by the state-owned Avinor.
+Of the 146 airports in Norway, 52 are public, and 43 are operated by the state-owned Avinor.
 Seven airports have more than one million passengers annually.
 A total of 41,089,675 passengers passed through Norwegian airports in 2007, of whom 13,397,458 were international.

 The central gateway to Norway by air is Oslo Airport, Gardermoen.
 Located about 35 km northeast of Oslo, it is hub for the two major Norwegian airlines: Scandinavian Airlines and Norwegian Air Shuttle, and for regional aircraft from Western Norway.
 There are departures to most European countries and some intercontinental destinations.
 A direct high-speed train connects to Oslo Central Station every 10 minutes for a 20 min ride.

 Research

+Norway has a rich history of contributions to science, mathematics, and technology, with several internationally recognized scientists and innovators.

-Internationally recognised Norwegian scientists include the mathematicians Niels Henrik Abel and Sophus Lie, who are recognized as some of the most influential mathematicians of all time.
-Caspar Wessel was the first to describe vectors and complex numbers in the complex plane.
-Ernst S. Selmer's advanced research lead to the modernisation of crypto-algorithms.
-Thoralf Skolem made revolutionary contributions to mathematical logic. Øystein Ore and Ludwig Sylow made important contributions in group theory.
-Atle Selberg was one of the most significant mathematicians of the 20th century, for which he was awarded a Fields Medal, Wolf Prize and Abel Prize.
+In mathematics, Niels Henrik Abel and Sophus Lie made groundbreaking contributions to analysis and group theory.
+Caspar Wessel was the first to describe vectors and complex numbers in the complex plane, laying the foundation for modern vector and complex analysis.
+Thoralf Skolem made revolutionary contributions to mathematical logic, while Øystein Ore and Ludwig Sylow advanced group theory.
+Atle Selberg, a major figure in 20th-century mathematics, was honored with the Fields Medal, Wolf Prize, and Abel Prize.
+Ernst S. Selmer's work significantly influenced modern cryptographic algorithms.

+In physics, notable figures include Kristian Birkeland, known for his work on the aurora borealis, and Ivar Giaever, a Nobel laureate in physics.
+Carl Anton Bjerknes and Christopher Hansteen made contributions to hydrodynamics and geomagnetism, respectively.
+The meteorologists Vilhelm Bjerknes and Ragnar Fjørtoft were instrumental in the development of numerical weather prediction.

+Norwegian chemists like Lars Onsager, a Nobel laureate, and Odd Hassel, recognized for his work in stereochemistry, have left a lasting legacy.
+Peter Waage and Cato Maximilian Guldberg formulated the law of mass action, fundamental to chemical reaction theory.

-Other scientists include the physicists Ægidius Elling, Ivar Giaever, Carl Anton Bjerknes, Christopher Hansteen, William Zachariasen and Kristian Birkeland, the neuroscientists May-Britt Moser and Edvard Moser, and the chemists Lars Onsager, Odd Hassel, Peter Waage, Erik Rotheim, and Cato Maximilian Guldberg.
-Mineralogist Victor Goldschmidt is considered to be one of two founders of modern geochemistry.
-The meteorologists Vilhelm Bjerknes and Ragnar Fjørtoft played a central role in the history of numerical weather prediction.
-Web pioneer Håkon Wium Lie developed Cascading Style Sheets, one of the three main pillars of the World Wide Web.
-Pål Spilling participated in the development of the Internet Protocol and brought the Internet to Europe, establishing the first network outside United States to be connected to the American Internet.
-Computer scientists Ole-Johan Dahl and Kristen Nygaard are considered to be the fathers of the tremendously influential Simula and object-oriented programming, for which they were awarded a Turing Award.
+In technology, Victor Goldschmidt is regarded as a founder of modern geochemistry.
+Håkon Wium Lie pioneered Cascading Style Sheets (CSS), a cornerstone of web design.
+Pål Spilling contributed to the development of the Internet Protocol, bringing the Internet to Europe.
+Computer scientists Ole-Johan Dahl and Kristen Nygaard developed Simula, the first object-oriented programming language, earning them the prestigious Turing Award.

-In the 20th century, Norwegian academics have been pioneering in many social sciences, including criminology, sociology and peace and conflict studies.
-Prominent academics include Arne Næss, a philosopher and founder of deep ecology; Johan Galtung, the founder of peace studies; Nils Christie and Thomas Mathiesen, criminologists; Fredrik Barth, a social anthropologist; Vilhelm Aubert, Harriet Holter and Erik Grønseth, sociologists; Tove Stang Dahl, a pioneer of women's law; Stein Rokkan, a political scientist; and Ragnar Frisch, Trygve Haavelmo, and Finn E. Kydland, economists.
+Norwegian academics have also advanced social sciences.
+Arne Næss founded deep ecology, while Johan Galtung established the field of peace studies.
+Criminologists Nils Christie and Thomas Mathiesen, sociologists Vilhelm Aubert, Harriet Holter, and Erik Grønseth, and political scientist Stein Rokkan made pioneering contributions to their fields.
+Economists Ragnar Frisch, Trygve Haavelmo, and Finn E. Kydland were honored with Nobel Prizes for their work in econometrics and macroeconomics.

-The Kingdom of Norway has produced thirteen Nobel laureates.
-Norway was ranked 20th in the Global Innovation Index in 2020 and 2021, down from 19th in 2019.
+As of 2025, Norway is ranked 20th in the Global Innovation Index in 2025.
+The country has produced fourteen Nobel laureates across various disciplines.